qooxdoo/qooxdoo/documentation/manual/source/pages/website/tutorial_web_developers.rst

    notify("... a %{Website} notification demo.", 2000);
   });

-As you see, we've defined three arguments for the ``notify`` method:.
-First, the ``message`` to display, second a ``delay`` in milliseconds and finally a ``callback`` function, which will be executed as soon as the popup is gone.
+As you see, we've defined three arguments for the ``notify`` method: First, the ``message`` to display, second a ``delay`` in milliseconds and finally a ``callback`` function, which will be executed as soon as the popup is gone.
 The demo code at the bottom shows how it should be used and should trigger two messages in sequence.

 .. _pages/tutorial_web_developers#Popup: